Fatty Liver Treatment: Managing Steatotic and Nonalcoholic Fatty Liver Disease

 By Clarissa Martin

 Fatty liver disease, including steatotic liver and nonalcoholic fatty liver disease (NAFLD), is a condition where excess fat builds up in the liver, potentially leading to serious complications.
 While steatotic liver disease may be related to alcohol consumption, NAFLD occurs in people who drink little to no alcohol.
 Both conditions can be managed with lifestyle changes, proper diet, and sometimes medication.
-Early intervention and consistent treatment are key to preventing liver damage and maintaining overall health.

-What is Steatotic (Fatty) Liver Disease?
+What Is Steatotic (Fatty) Liver Disease?

 Steatotic liver disease, commonly referred to as fatty liver disease, occurs when excess fat accumulates in the liver cells.
 It can be categorized into two main types: alcoholic and nonalcoholic.
 Alcoholic fatty liver disease (AFLD) is caused by excessive alcohol consumption, while nonalcoholic fatty liver disease (NAFLD) occurs in individuals who drink little to no alcohol.